asish012/csslp_preparation/Notes/06 - Software Acceptance (lifecycle management).md

 **Change Management**
 Is a subset of configuration management.
 Change in any part of a software can potentially introduce new security vulnerabilities, thereby increase risk.
-Therefore
+Therefore, Newer versions of software need to be approved, tracked and validated to ensure that the current state and level of security has not been reduced.

 **What needs to considered when buying software: See Supply Chain Security chapter**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzNjM5NTMyMywtMTg5NjM5NDMxNiwtMT
+eyJoaXN0b3J5IjpbMTgwNzkzMzE4NywtMTg5NjM5NDMxNiwtMT
 E5NDgyMDkzMCw1NjY5NDAwMTIsMTI2MDE1ODUxMiwxMzg5MzU5
 MTMzLDY3OTM2MDI5NywxNDc2MzA1Nzc3LC03NDcwNTM2MzQsLT
 czMjQ3MjYxOCwtMTc2MjE2MDE5OSwyMDczNDI5MzQzLDY3NTgx